-Summit for Parkinson's
+Summit for Parkinson's Non-Profit

 Summit for Parkinson’s is a 501(c)3 non-profit organization designed to facilitate programs for Parkinson’s patients, caregivers, friends and family, that give tools and resources to help them live their lives to the fullest with Parkinson’s disease.
 We are dedicated to bringing people together to help and inspire each other.
-Our organization provides educational opportunities through speaking events, workshops, and special events that highlight several important aspects to living a fulfilled life with Parkinson’s disease: health, physical activity and the arts.
+Our organization provides educational opportunities through speaking events, workshops, classes and special events that highlight several important aspects to living a fulfilled life with Parkinson’s disease: health, physical activity and the arts.
 We are also working to start a statewide advocacy program to connect Parkinson’s patients and caregivers with each other, and help guide them toward resources available to them in their area and on the internet.